wajd/TeamMulticast-CoAP-PubSub/README.md

 You can see the repository for the Android app here: https://github.com/ihilal/Noisy

+This library is meant to be used alongside The Californium Library.

 ## Available functionality:
 - Discover: allows you to find a list of available topics on the broker
     - You may provide a query to limit the list you get back